jakobo/rfc/RFCs/Informational/0001-using_rfcs.md

 If an RFC is not chosen for distribution, clear explanations will be provided by the domain owner and the pull request closed.
 This does not prevent the implementation of the idea, but the decision on an RFC carries significant weight.
 Remember, RFCs exist to inform and share information and intent.
 Also, it should be included in WEX IT RFC Confluence Space under the archived session.

+> **Open Question:** Should we give the numeric ID only when the RFC is chosen for distribution?

 # Reference Implementation
 `0000-template.md` contains the minimum template needed for an effective RFC process.
 An RFC pull request document must meet the folowing criteria:
 * Adds to `text/` with a filename `0000-my_feature_name.md` where `my_feature_name` maps to the feature name in the header of the RFC